Microplastics in Canned Food: Linings, BPA & What Leaches (2026)

 Chemical Leaching from Linings

 Beyond physical microplastic particles, can linings leach chemical additives into food.
 BPA has been the most studied of these, with research linking it to hormone disruption, reproductive problems, cardiovascular disease, and metabolic disorders.
-Studies have found that eating canned food just once a day for five days can increase urinary BPA levels by more than 1,000% compared to eating fresh food.
-Even BPA-free linings often contain bisphenol S (BPS) or other chemicals with similar endocrine-disrupting properties.
+In a Harvard randomised trial, volunteers who ate one serving of canned soup a day for five days showed urinary BPA levels 1,221% higher than the same people eating fresh soup.
+That figure is specific to canned soup, which is a near-worst case (liquid, hot-filled, long contact with the whole inner surface), it is not the average for all canned food.
+But it shows how readily the lining gives up its chemistry to the contents.

 Pre-Existing Contamination of Contents